 All 52 regular course requirements must be completed before enrolling for dissertation hours, English 699.

 English 699: Dissertation (3-12 hrs, no limit)

 PhD students in Medieval Studies must demonstrate a reading knowledge of Latin, to be satisfied no later than the second year.
-Competency is satisfied either by passing a language examination or Latin 202 (Intermediate Latin) or Latin 352 (Accelerated Latin Reading) with a grade of B or better.
+Competency is satisfied either by passing a language examination or Latin 2120 (Intermediate Latin) or Engl.
+551 (when offered on Medieval Latin) with a grade of B or better.
 Students must also demonstrate competency in an additional language other than English.
 Competency can be demonstrated with a grade of B or better: through the second semester, second-year undergraduate level in a language other than English; or through a graduate-level reading course in a language other than English.

-Course work from previous institutions, course work at UNM, and CLEP or UNM-administered tests may be used to fulfill the language requirement.
-Note: Course credits for classes used to complete the language or research requirement cannot be counted toward the 54-hour requirement for regular course work.
+Coursework from previous institutions, coursework at UNM, or tests administered either by UNM or CLEP may be used to fulfill the language requirement.
+Note: Course credits for classes used to complete the language skill or research requirement cannot normally count toward the 52-hour requirement of regular course work.

 Ph.D.
 Comprehensive Examinations

 In accordance with the Department of English policy on PhD exams, students must take three field examinations of four hours length each.
 Because a degree in the PhD concentration in Medieval Studies in English connotes a special mastery of medieval English, the examinations must cover Old English, Middle English, and one other medieval disciplinary field.

 After passing the Comprehensive Examinations, PhD students must organize a Dissertation Committee, write and submit a Dissertation Prospectus, and successfully defend the prospectus before the Dissertation Committee.
 The prospectus defense must be completed no later than six calendar months after passing the Comprehensive Examinations.